A Closer Look At Granite Countertop Edge ProfilesSeptember 02, 2017

 And with so many different options to choose from, let us help you get started with a quick look at some of the most popular granite countertop edge styles you’ll come across.

 With all of the edging layers, it will require more time to clean, but on the other hand, this edge should help to catch any spills before they drop to the floor.
-The Spanish edging gives a substantial look to this oversized island in Snowfall Granite.
+This edging gives a substantial look to this oversized island in Azurite Granite.

 This simple detail works well with the rest of the clean lines in this vintage-inspired kitchen.
-Plus, the soft gray background with warm taupe and pink flecks of Bianco Antico Granite gives the cooking space an updated look.
+Plus, the soft gray background with warm taupe and pink flecks of Azul Platino Granite gives the cooking space an updated look.

 An eased edge has a 90-degree edge that is slightly rounded.
 It’s the most common type of edge you’ll find in kitchens and bathrooms because of its clean, simple profile.

-As seen with this black granite countertop, eased edges will also give your countertop the thickest look, and a look that is extremely easy to clean.
+As seen with this smokey granite countertop, eased edges will also give your countertop the thickest look and a look that is extremely easy to clean.

-The eased edge counter on this bold Black Forest Granite complements the rest of the kitchen’s sharp, rectangular edges, from the stainless steel hood range to the floating shelves and cabinet handles and pulls.
+The eased edge counter on this bold White Paradise Granite complements the rest of the kitchen’s sharp, rectangular edges, from the appliances to cabinets.

-With a monochromatic kitchen like this one, you want to add in texture and pattern to keep things interesting.
-The addition of this extra little step gives the swirled White Supreme Granite just enough detail for a more sophisticated, custom look.
+With a monochromatic kitchen like this one, you want to add texture and pattern to keep things interesting.
+The addition of this extra little step gives the swirled Caravelas Gold Granite just enough detail for a more sophisticated, custom look.
 The edge on these white granite countertops also flows well with the traditional cabinetry.

 A dupont bullnose edge has a small, concave edge with a deeper, dramatic curve and a flat bottom.
 It’s one of the more intricate edges you can choose from.